baliga-lab/cmonkey2/README.md

 ### Documentation

-A complete set of documentation for installation and running of cMonkey [is available](https://github.com/weiju/cmonkey-python/wiki)
+A complete set of documentation for installation and running of cMonkey is on the [wiki](https://github.com/weiju/cmonkey-python/wiki).
+There are also [developer](https://groups.google.com/d/forum/cmonkey-dev) and [user](https://groups.google.com/d/forum/cmonkey-users) discussion groups.

 ### System requirements